helloboyxxx/samblog/content/posts/413_pigeonhole.md

 1 &< a_j
 \end{align*}
 `
-Note that this conclusion doesn't hole if you have $n$ objects or less.
+Note that this conclusion doesn't hold if you have $n$ objects or less.